 9 FAVORITE Plant-Based Christmas Recipes

-Just in time for Christmas, I’m bringing you some of my 9 FAVORITE Plant-Based Christmas Recipes that will be on my table this holiday season.
-From Beet White Bean Hummus and Sonoma Kale Salad to Sage White Bean Veggie Balls with Pomegranate Mandarin Sauce and Beet Red Velvet Cake, I’ve got you covered for your plant-based (vegan) Christmas menu planning.
-These recipes have all been hand-made in my kitchen (the photos above were shot in my dining room), with lots of love and care.
-They have all gotten the thumbs up from my family, who always gives me approval before a recipe appears on my blog.
+Just in time for the holidays, I’m bringing you my 9 FAVORITE Plant-Based Christmas Recipes for every category—appetizer, salad, soup, entree, side dish, condiments, dessert, and beverage—that will be on my table this holiday season.
+From Beet White Bean Hummus and Pomegranate Avocado Quinoa Salad to Sage White Bean Veggie Balls with Pomegranate Mandarin Sauce and Cinnamon Apple Crumble, I’ve got you covered for your plant-based (vegan) Christmas menu planning.
+These recipes have all been hand-made in my kitchen (the photos have all been shot in my own home and kitchen), with lots of love and care.
+Each recipe has gotten the thumbs up from my family, who always gives me approval before a recipe appears on my blog.
 Even if you’re not a vegetarian or vegan, these plant-based Christmas recipes are a great option for you to make your menu just a little bit more plant-based, and offer more choices for your diners.
 I’m sending you wishes for a happy holiday season this year, spent with those you love.

 Eat and Live Well,